 Within 90 days of the issuance of this certification, the applicant shall furnish a description, hydraulic design calculations, and plans for the measure to be used to pass these minimum flows.
-The filing shall address conditions during flashboard replacement and impoundment refilling.
-If technically feasible, the measure shall include spillage of a portion of the flow over the main spillway.
+The filing shall address conditions with and without flashboards in place, including conditions when the impoundment is being drawn for flashboard replacement and subsequent refilling.